-The CCP as research infrastructure establishes a broad range of technologies that are divided in three basic areas: animal model generation, phenotyping and experimental approaches and housing and breeding.
+The CCP as a large research infrastructure establishes a broad range of technologies that are divided in three basic areas: animal model generation, phenotyping and experimental approaches and housing and breeding.
 These technology areas are covered by three CCP modules managed under the management of CCP executive board.

 The daily operations of CCP are directed by the executive board consisting of the executive director of the centre, the heads or deputy heads of respective modules and the scientific director.
 The director and the board use dedicated project management office with a group of administrators to handle all administrative and managerial tasks.
 Advisory committees provides invaluable suggestions to the board.

 TAM has established a comprehensive technology portfolio for rodent model generation that is fully comparable with any world-class facility in this specific area.
 CCP has established routine use of technologies of TALEN and CRISPR/Cas9 assisted gene targeting and genome editing to substantially improve our services in custom-tailored targeting projects saving cost and time.
 Other technologies provided by TAM include embryonic stem (ES) cell derivation and manipulation, development of targeting strategies and tools, generation of transgenic animals including conditional knock-out and knock-in models, genotyping, cryo-archiving, export/import/distribution, consultancy support, and administrative support (GMO licenses).